17 Math Activities for Preschoolers

 Play Card Games:

 Who knew that teaching math concepts to your preschooler could start with a standard deck of 52 cards?
 Games like Memory (teaching kids to look for similar cards and pairs), War (teaching your child about numbers that are bigger and smaller), or Go Fish! (helps your child to identify and talk about numbers) are fun to play, but also have some educational value.
 You can also play games with various flash card decks or other game decks (like Old Maid).
+Here is a great value pack of cards with lots of fun designs!

 Popular Phone Apps: